hyrodium/RepeatingDecimalNotations.jl/README.md

 # TODO
 - Add support for other notations such as `123.45 67...` (See [Repeating decimal (Wikipedia)](https://en.wikipedia.org/wiki/Repeating_decimal))
-- Add more docs
-- Add more tests
 - Register this package